sergei-mironov/urweb-callback/README.md

       x <- C.abortMore 20;
       return <xml>{[x]}</xml>)

-See test/ folder for more examples.
+See test/, test2/ and demo/ folders for more examples.

 Debugging
 ---------